-Handing authority for the crisis to Donald Trump is likely too much for most Californians to stomach.
+Handing authority for the crisis to Donald Trump is likely too much for most California politicians to stomach.
 They should consider it anyway.

 The military responds to human-caused disasters as well.
 Operation Tomodachi was the U.S. response to the March 11, 2011 nuclear disaster in Fukushima, Japan.
 It lasted two months and included 24,000 personnel, 189 aircraft, and the USS Ronald Reagan aircraft carrier task force along with two amphibious carriers, two destroyers, an amphibious dock ship, and other surface vessels.
 U.S. service members assisted in everything from harbor cleanups to freshwater delivery, search and rescue to decontamination.